|Corridors of Freedom||Re-stitching our City to create a new future||1193 kB|

 - The environmental impact of public transport in high-density areas will be significantly smaller than in the case of low-density urban sprawl reliant on private cars;

 - Residents will benefit because they will not have to spend so much time and money on transport;

 - Learners will benefit because they will be closer to schools;

 - Unemployed people will benefit because it will be easier to get to places to look for work;

-- Factories will benefit because workers will come to work on time;
+- Employers will benefit because workers will come to work on time;

-- Shopping centres and hawkers will benefit along the corridors and nodes due to increased numbers of people passing their shops;
+- Retailers and hawkers will benefit along the corridors and nodes due to increased numbers of people passing their shops;

 - Our environment (and our lungs) will benefit with less private car use and the associated dangerous carbon emissions;

 - Construction and other related industries will benefit because of the job opportunities throughout the lifetime of the project.